fredricrylander/angular-webstorage/README.md

     - Refactored `setErrorName()`, `setStorageOrder()` and `setStoragePrefix()` from being only setters into also being getters.
 To reflect this, they have been renamed `errorName()`, `order()` and `prefix()` respectively.

+* v0.10.3
+    - Updated the AngularJS version in bower.json so that it now uses semantic versioning (semver).

 ## License
     The MIT License